FIU-SCIS-Senior-Projects/Exploring-the-Unconscious-1.0/README.md

 # Exploring-the-Unconscious-1.0
 Exploring the Unconscious 1.0 -Daniel Antonio (danto015@fiu.edu) -Ruben Valdes(rvald095@fiu.edu)

 This project is the first implementation of the compatibility algorithm developed by Mark Mohr.
 Exploring the Unconscious seeks to better connect your conscious wants with your Unconscious desires.
-The current application statick consists of the following: A java engine, React-nativejs Front-end, and a Firebase back-end to hold data.
+The current application state consists of the following: A java engine, React-nativejs Front-end, and a Firebase back-end to hold data.

 # Directory Structure